-This program is part of PROVOCATIONS, a Debate on Design series organized by the Washington Architectural Foundation and Washington Chapter, AIA.
+This program is part of PROVOCATIONS, a Debate on Design series organized by the Washington Architectural Foundation.
 PROVOCATIONS is generously funded in part by the National Trust for Historic Preservation.

 At the completion of this course, participants will be able to:

 - Define Brutalism.

 - Outline the argument that Brutalist buildings should be removed and replaced.